zancas/resume/za_resume.rst

   - service provisioning
   - email

-provided technical support to customers:
+Provided technical support to customers:
 ''''''''''''''''''''''''''''''''''''''''

 * Responsible for responding to and resolving all customer requests in a timely manner using the zendesk issue tracking system